LukeyBSystems/deepstatsdocs/docs/runtime/deepStatsInstance.md

 Re-calculate final stat values, which will also update the raw values in the process.
 If there is no target, null can be passed in instead.

 `GetRawValue(StatType type)`
 Returns a float2 which is the raw value of the StatType.
-A raw value is the stat range before any post-processing.
+A raw value is the stat range before any 'final' type modifiers.

-`GetFinalValue(StatType type)`
+`GetFinalRange(StatType type)`
 Returns a float2 which is the final value of the StatType.
 A final value is the value after any post-processing and Final type Modifiers.

-`GetRandomFinalValue(StatType type)`
+`GetFinalValue(StatType type)`
 A convenience function which returns a float sampled from between the range of the final value.

+`[StatType type]`
+Indexer style access, calls GetFinalValue interally but is a nice shorthand for accessing a stat.

 `GetRawModifierTotal(StatType statType, ModifierType modifyType)`
 Returns a float2 which is the total of a Modifier type to a Stat type.
 You could use this method to show totals used in calculating a stats final values.
 Acceptable ModifierType's are